 The Coyote OneCard is your student identification throughout campus.
-Due to COVID-19 and related campus closures, Coyote OneCard requests will now be processed online and mailed to your home address.
+Coyote OneCard requests will now be processed online and mailed to your home address.
 The Technology Support Center will email all new students regarding this process.
 You may also contact them at 909-537-7677.
 Make sure your mailing address is up to date!
 Your OneCard is not just an ID, it also serves as a:

-- Meal Card If you purchase a meal plan or dining dollars - Library Card Library access number located on back of card - Fitness Card For access to the Rec Sports
+- Meal Card If you purchase a meal plan or dining dollars - Library Card Library access number located on back of the card

-Center

-- Medical Card For access to Student Health Center services - Debit/Print Card Add money using Coyote Cash, and your OneCard becomes a purchasing/ printing card
+- Fitness Card For access to the Rec Sports Center - Medical Card For access to Student Health Center services - Debit/Print Card Add money using Coyote Cash, and your OneCard becomes a purchasing/printing card